-In order to maximise the footprint of the measurement, it is recommended to select a path between the transmitter and receiver which is perpendicular to the predominant wind direction.
+In order to maximise the footprint (source area) of the measurement, it is recommended to select a path between the transmitter and receiver which is perpendicular to the predominant wind direction.
+If the prevailing wind is blowing across the beam, rather than along the beam, then the footprint can be much wider, rather than narrow, so the area of measurement is effectively larger and the average is more representative of the surrounding area.